-Previous projects delivered by Action Surrey include Streets Ahead - helping residents living in solid wall homes which cannot have cavity wall insulation, to access funding and local installers for solid wall insulation.
-The Streets Ahead project completed 464 solid wall insulation installs across the county.
+Previous projects delivered by Action Surrey include Streets Ahead - helping residents living in older properties with solid walls which cannot have cavity wall insulation.
+The Streets Ahead project completed 464 solid wall insulation installs across the Surrey.

-- All 12 council's have plans in place to improve efficiency and there is ongoing sharing of opportunities and lessons learnt
+- All local council's have plans in place to improve energy efficiency and there is ongoing sharing of opportunities and lessons learnt

 Understanding climate change impacts and improving resilience: